mfrager/mystery/README.md

 ### Conclusion

 The security of this protocol is fundamentally sound in its design.
 The use of two independent key pairs and the strict adherence to the principles of asymmetric cryptography ensure that the Verifier's private key is only useful for decrypting data specifically encrypted for it.
-It provides no leverage whatsoever to decrypt, reverse-engineer, or discover the Data Owner's private key.
+It provides no leverage whatsoever to decrypt, reverse-engineer, or discover the Data Owner's secret string.